jacobsa/ogletest/README.markdown

 }
 ```

-If you save this test in a file whose name ends in `_test.go` and set up a
+If you save this test in a file whose name ends in `_test.go`, you can run your
-makefile for your package as described in the [How to Write Go Code][howtowrite]
-docs, you can run your tests by simply invoking the following in your package
+tests by simply invoking the following in your package directory:
-directory:

-    gotest
+    go test

 Here's what the failure output of ogletest looks like, if your function's
 implementation is bad.